 A combined ranking is created for each page based on a combination of the global rank of the site and the onsite ranking of the page.

 In response to a query, a list of pages may be presented based on combined rankings.

 Possible Features in this Process

-So, the global ranking of a page is modified by the internal structure of the website it is within, or some threshold level of relative authority of the page compared to other pages, possibly based in part on a relative placement of the page within the internal structure.
-This could be done in part by an analysis of links to the page from other pages on the site.
+So, the global ranking of a page is modified by the website’s internal structure it is within, or some threshold level of the relative authority of the page compared to other pages, possibly based in part on the relative placement of the page within the internal structure.
+This could be done in part by analyzing links to the page from other pages on the site.
 Sort of like a PageRank analysis limited to a single site.

 This ranking might involve looking at:

 - One of a type of the search query

 - A type of the corresponding website